Irish Energy Policy

 Commission for Regulation of Utilities (CRU)

-In an Information Paper published in September 2021, the CRU stated that 'The CRU is providing clarity that additional gas-fired generation is vital for the successful delivery of Ireland’s 2030 renewable electricity and climate targets.
-In addition, policies to decarbonise the natural gas network through the injection of renewable natural gas, or in the future green hydrogen, will play a key role in delivering our net-zero legal obligations'.Read more
+The CRU published its Information Paper in September 2021, stating that 'The CRU is providing clarity that additional gas-fired generation is vital for the successful delivery of Ireland’s 2030 renewable electricity and climate targets.
+In addition, policies to decarbonise the natural gas network through the injection of biomethane, or in the future green hydrogen, will play a key role in delivering our net-zero legal obligations'.Read more